Men are Men - Women Are a Whole Experience

 A Letter To My Friend - The Crying Shirt

 Tuesday and Wednesday were really the pits - lower than low and I don’t know why.
 It’s been 27 days now and it seems like yesterday.
-Maybe there are just too many unknowns, maybe because of not having closure with his death certificate, or maybe just because I am lonely.
+Maybe there are just too many unknowns, maybe because of not having closure with Don's death certificate, or maybe just because I am lonely.

 Read more »